DevSidd2006/Wiki-Enhanced/docs/API.md

 ## Authentication

-All API endpoints require a valid `GEMINI_API_KEY` to be set in the environment variables.
+All API endpoints require a valid `OPENROUTER_API_KEY` to be set in the environment variables.
+The News API endpoints require a `NEWS_API_KEY`.

 ## Endpoints